VilleKylmamaa/WorkoutLogAPI/README.md

 ```

-**3. Install the project and required libraries (Flask, Flask-RESTful, Flask-SQLAlchemy, SQLAlchemy, etc.).
-In the root folder, where the setup.py and requirements.txt files are located, run the following command prompt commands:**
+**3. Install the project and required libraries (Flask, Flask-RESTful, SQLAlchemy, Flask-SQLAlchemy, etc.).**

+In the root folder, where the setup.py and requirements.txt files are located, run the following command prompt commands:

  ```
  pip install -r requirements.txt